flowershow/flowershow-app/content/blog/flowershow-cloud-custom-styles.md

 ## What You'll Need

 Before you begin, make sure you have:
-- A DataHub Cloud site set up
+- A Flowershow Cloud site set up
 - Basic knowledge of GitHub UI
 - Basic knowledge of CSS
 - Basic knowledge of browser developer tools